Hospital Indemnity Insurance Can Limit Medicare Observation Billing Effects

 “Medicare covers hospital observation under Part B because they consider it as outpatient coverage,” explains Erin Bueltel, product specialist for Medico Insurance Company, but Part A only covers hospital care when you’re admitted as an inpatient.

-That means patients who don't have Part B Medicare coverage would be responsible for the Part B deductible, plus the 20% copay.
+That means patients who don't have Part B Medicare coverage would be responsible for 100% of the observation bill.

 Why do doctors place patients under hospital observation?